 - 06 December 2010 | Surfing

-When Archimedes designed the first buoyancy principle, he was certainly thinking of how to get a surfboard in the water.
+When Archimedes designed the first buoyancy principle, he simply must have been thinking of how to get a surfboard into the water.

-"Any object, wholly or partly immersed in a fluid, is buoyed up by a force equal to the weight of the fluid displaced by the object", stated the Greek mathematician.
-Today, computers make his job quite well.
+"Any object, wholly or partly immersed in a fluid, is buoyed up by a force equal to the weight of the fluid displaced by the object," stated the Greek mathematician.
+Today, computers do his job quite well.

-If you are crazy enough, why don't you try a polystyrene (light and fragile) surfboard?
-Prove yourself you can do it by testing the prototype in a head high wave.
+And hey, if you're crazy enough, why don't you try a polystyrene (light and fragile) surfboard?
+Prove to yourself that it works by testing your prototype on a head-high wave.
 Still not happy?

-Try the polyvinyl chloride (PVC) surfboard or plexiglas, a transparent thermoplastic that will make sure you can check whether there's a reef in the lineup or if it's only sand.
+Try the polyvinyl chloride (PVC) surfboard; or plexiglas, a transparent thermoplastic that will let you check whether there's a reef under there or if it's only sand.

 Learn how to shape a surfboard.